Kw For 120v 10 Amp

 Understanding Power Factor (PF)

 For certain types of loads, particularly those with motors (like air conditioners or refrigerators), the power factor comes into play.
+Apparent power takes into account the reactive power associated with inductive or capacitive loads.
+Here's the thing — while the formula P = V * I still applies to apparent power, make sure to consider the power factor when selecting equipment, especially for motor-driven appliances.
+Here's the thing — a lower power factor means that the actual power consumed is less than the apparent power.
 The power factor represents the ratio of real power (kW) to apparent power (kVA).
-Apparent power takes into account the reactive power associated with inductive or capacitive loads.
-A lower power factor means that the actual power consumed is less than the apparent power.
-While the formula P = V * I still applies to apparent power, it's important to consider the power factor when selecting equipment, especially for motor-driven appliances.
 A lower power factor can lead to slightly higher current draw for the same real power output.

 Safety Considerations and Best Practices